onlyhead/blockit/README.md

 Blockit
 ===

-A type-safe, template-based blockchain library for C++20 with compile-time validation.
+A type-safe, template-based blockchain library for C++20 with generic participant authentication and ledger tracking capabilities.

 ## Features